Standing for Council

 How can I nominate for council elections?

-Candidates are required to nominate with the Victorian Electoral Commission.
+Candidates are required to nominate with the Victorian Electoral Commission which open on Monday 9 September 2024 and close at 12noon Tuesday 17 September 2024.
 The Local Government Act 2020 requires candidates to nominate in person.
 Nominees must make an appointment with their local Election Office.

 Read the Victorian Electoral Commission's 'Candidate handbook'.